MatteoFalcioni/Learning-LangGraph/README.md

 4. Toggle the button on the left to allow all notebooks access to the secret.

 ##### Jupyter Notebooks or Python files
-If we are using a generic notebook with jupyter, or if we are working with `.py` files, I recommend writing a `.env` file at your project root.
+If we are using a generic local notebook with Jupyter, or if we are working with `.py` files, I recommend writing a `.env` file at your project root.

 **This `.env` file must be added to your `.gitignore` file so that you do not accidentally commit your secrets to GitHub**